Bartosso/LocalProxy/doc/Api.md

 Both parameters shouldn't be the same.
 Otherwise, the user will get an empty list response `[]` as from the original One Frame API.

-If user uses unsupported currencies he will get error response with code 400 and json body like this -
+If the user uses unsupported currencies, he will get an error response with code 400 and a list of errors in JSON format, here is the example
 ```json
 [
     {